GiuseppeRotondo03/JumpJump_Project.github.io-/README.md

 I love giving the player the chance to decide and I wanted to challenge myself with new things and I hate monotony, so I realized this idea:

 ## #Game Idea
 The player finds himself on a hill (an island) surrounded by an infinite low land (an ocean) and must find a way to escape but if he touches the land, he dies.
-To avoid dying, he uses his gun to shoot and create obstacles for him to jump over.
+To avoid dying, he uses his gun to shoot and create obstacles for him to jump over with a fast and easy to control movement.

 ## #Unic Points